Render of Brigalow Peaking Power Plant

 Project overview

-The Brigalow Peaking Power Project is a proposed hydrogen-ready, natural gas power station that will provide firming capacity to support more renewables entering the energy system.
+The Brigalow Peaking Power Project is a proposed hydrogen-capable, natural gas power station that will provide firming capacity for peak electricity demand periods and complement variable wind and solar energy.

-The project will be located at CS Energy’s Kogan Clean Energy Hub adjacent to Kogan Creek Power Station in the Western Downs.
-This will be the third project in the clean energy hub following the Chinchilla Battery and Kogan Renewable Hydrogen Demonstration Plant.
+The project will be located immediately to the east of Kogan Creek Power Station on land owned by CS Energy.
+This will be the third project in our energy hub at Kogan Creek, which also includes the Chinchilla Battery and Kogan Renewable Hydrogen Demonstration Plant.

 The Western Downs region is critical to Queensland's energy supply system and offers excellent connections into the existing power grid.